MorsGames/wInputAPIReference/README.md

 [API Reference](https://github.com/MorsGames/WalrusInputAPIReference/wiki) | [itch.io](https://mors-games.itch.io/WalrusInput)

-The usage of this library is very similar to Javascript's "setInterval()" and "setTimeout()" methods, so if you're familiar with Javascript this will also feel very familiar.

 This library is only tested on the Windows and HTML5 targets, but it should work on other platforms as well.
 It also comes with an example project that will teach you the basics.

+Since I made this library primarily for my own personal projects, I will keep updating it on a regular basis.

-This repo only contains the API reference.
-Head to the itch.io page to get the library itself.
+**This repo only contains the API reference.
+Head to the itch.io page to get the library itself.**

 ## Features